DrewDouglass/Inteviews/interview-questions.md

 1. How do you get information from a form that is submitted using the "get" method?

 ```
+Quick note in case it's a test, Interviews is spelled wrong (Inteviews) unless it's a play on view files.

 Use the $_GET super global and the array of the param $_GET['CH']
 Would be prudent to filter any and all incoming input from users.
 ```